 SMART recovery support and access to local 12-step groups; on-campus recovery groups as demand dictates.

 Our therapists have training and experience in depression and anxiety, trauma, autism-spectrum, sexual and gender identity, emotional dysregulation, family systems therapy, substance abuse and SMART Recovery, motivational interviewing, process addiction, budding personality disorders, NVLD, and more.

 Only 40 minutes from Dartmouth College and Dartmouth-Hitchcock Medical Center, our students have access to some of the best medical and mental health services in the country.

-Our counseling department includes three licensed therapists, an RN, and a consulting nurse practitioner; we work closely with each other, with other departments, and with other involved professionals — such as home therapists or physicians — as appropriate.
+Our counseling department includes four masters level clinicians, one masters level intern, an RN, and a consulting nurse practitioner; we work closely with each other, with other departments, and with other involved professionals — such as home therapists or physicians — as appropriate.